jerryok826/eFuse_voltmeter/README.md

 ## Project Description
 This is a protection circuit for other board.
 It can be powered from wall wart or a battery.
 Features:
-1. Keyed input power connector.
+1. Keyed input power connectors.
-2. Revse power protection.
+2. Reverse power protection.
-3. Adjsuable over voltage protection.
+3. Adjustable over voltage protection
 4. Adjustable over current protection.
-5. Voltage and current monitor.
+5. Voltage and current monitoring.
 6. Output power control.
+7. Output power disconnect on fault.

-When a over volatge or a over current events happen the boards output will be disable.
-This state is latch until the reset button press.
-Apond a fault a auduo alarm is actived and a fault lrf id lite.
-The fault is indicted by its masueement turning RED and RED led is lite
+When an over voltage or an over current event happen the boards output will be disable.
+This state is latch until the reset button pressed.
+Apond a fault a auduo alarm is also actived and a fault LED is lite.
+The fault is indicted by its measurement value will turn RED and RED led is lite

 ### Project Status
 The project is basicly comlete.
 Working on improvements.